Deployment Overview of Redis on Server¶

 -

-Privileges: Root or sudo access to install packages and modify system configuration.
+Privileges: Root or sudo access is required to install packages and modify configuration files.

 -

-Network: The server must have network connectivity to allow package installation.
+Network: The server must have network connectivity to download the

 Ports: Port